 Scarlett's 2006 Projects - Peacock Mythos and The Tale of the Cat

-In 2006, Scarlett has worked on one big project that has resulted in 2 finished quilts.
+In 2006, Scarlett worked on one big project that resulted in 2 finished quilts.
+In 2007, Scarlett made another quilt, From the East to the West, continuing this anime quilt series.
 Besides being featured in a full page article in the local newspaper, the Record Searchlight, there were two radio programs, I-5 Live with Lorraine Dechter and the Saturday Showcase, which featured interviews with Scarlett and her two collaborators, Heather and Allena.
 The I-5 Live show was a one hour live program that covered anime and quilting, with everyone there in the studio.

-Using an Epson Stylus Photo R1800 printer, original anime style images were printed on fabric for use in both of Scarlett's quilts.
+Using an Epson Stylus Photo R1800 printer, the original anime style images were printed on fabric for use in all of Scarlett's anime series of quilts.
 The artist is Allena Hail of Millville, CA. Lena drew 26 original characters, representing the Western and Eastern Zodiacs, plus 2 special characters, the Cat and Ophiuchus.
 She used her laptop computer, with a drawing tablet, to work on her designs.
 Some designs were sketched out on paper first, to be scanned or traced into her computer.
 Other designs were drawn directly on the computer, using the tablet and a stylus.

 Peacock Mythos - 78" (198cm) square